All About Southern Cooking

 What is the difference between Soul Food and Southern Food?

-Southern food is the big umbrella that covers several different styles of Southern cuisines.
-Soul food is a Southern cooking style that got its name in the 1960s inspired by the black power movement.
-It was a way for African-Americans to honor their contribution to Southern cooking.
+Southern food is the big umbrella that covers several different styles of Southern cooking.
+Soul food is a Southern cooking style that got its name in the 1960s.
+It was inspired by the black power movement allowing African-Americans to honor their contribution to Southern cooking.